This whipped moisturizer is super easy to make! It requires just two ingredients: dried dandelion flowers and coconut oil, but has so many uses.

 - Use as a soothing aftershave.

-- Use as a massage cream for sore back, legs, and feet.
+- Use as a massage cream for sore muscles, back, legs, and feet.

 - Use on your pet’s skin irritations.

-Please note that while many enjoy the benefits of coconut oil, some may find it too drying or show signs of allergy to it.
-Be sure to apply to a small test spot before rubbing on large areas.
-If you use coconut oil and find that your skin gets increasingly dry, red, or irritated, discontinue use and look for coconut-free alternatives.
-(You may want to consider a similar infusing method with different oils as used in Dandelion Salve and Dandelion Lotion Bars recipes.)
+Note: while many enjoy the benefits of coconut oil, some skin types find it too drying or show signs of allergy to it.
+Apply to a small test spot before rubbing on large areas.
+If you use coconut oil and find that your skin gets increasingly dry, red, or irritated, discontinue use and look for coconut-free alternatives, or try babassu oil in its place.

 Once you’ve picked your flowers, leave them in a sheltered spot outdoors for an hour or two to let any little ants and such crawl away.
 Bring them inside and let them finish drying, spread out in a single layer over a clean dishcloth or paper towel.
 Let your dandelions air dry for several days or even up to a week or two before using.